Carrington’s 30 points carry No. 6 Stanford women past UCLA

-STANFORD, Calif. — DiJonai Carrington knocked down a key jumper with 24 seconds left and scored 30 points, Alanna Smith hit consecutive 3-pointers during a key third-quarter burst, and No. 6 Stanford rallied past scrappy UCLA in the second half for an 86-80 win Sunday.
+The Cardinal held off a scrappy UCLA bunch Sunday, with DiJonai Carrington knocking down a key jumper with 24 seconds left on the way to 30 points and Alanna Smith hitting consecutive 3-pointers during a key third-quarter burst in No. 6 Stanford’s hard-fought 86-80 victory.

+“There’s not a bad team,” VanDerveer said.
+“Like maybe in the old days you could say, ‘Ahh, we don’t have to worry about this team, we’ll be up by 30 at halftime,’ but those days are over.
+Everyone says, ‘Oh, isn’t it great?’
+I’m like, ‘Uh, not so sure.’
+It’s great, so we’ll have our work cut out for us every game.”

 Michaela Onyenwere made a pair of free throws with 2:26 remaining to cut Stanford’s lead to 75-73 before Kiana Williams answered with a 3 on the other end in a back-and-forth finish.